November 14, 2024

-The number of people receiving unemployment benefits rose 2 thousand in the week ending April 6 to 1,812 thousand after increasing 21 thousand in the previous week.
-This series has been essentially unchanged for the past year.
+The number of people receiving unemployment benefits declined 11 thousand in the week ending November 2 to 1,873 thousand after climbing 31 thousand in the previous week.
+This series has risen slightly in the past couple of months but it still roughly in line with where it was last year at this time.

-Given little change in the number of people receiving unemployment benefits, the insured unemployment rate was unchanged in the most recent week at 1.2% after having been unchanged in the previous week Before the shutdown started in 2020 it was at 1.2% so it is essentially still at its pre-pandemic level.
+Given a relatively small decline in the number of people receiving unemployment benefits, the insured unemployment rate was unchanged in the most recent week at 1.2% after having been unchanged in the previous week Before the shutdown started in 2020 it was at 1.2% so it is essentially still at its pre-pandemic level.
 When the labor market begins to shift gears, this rate will start to rise.
 Thus far, this has not happened.
+The labor market softening thus far has been minor.

 Stephen Slifer